openraven/magpie-api/README.md

 ends when all OriginPlugins return from the `discover` call.

-The generic `<T>` in the plugin interface definitions represent the configuration class each specific plugin should receive via the Magpie configration file.
+The generic `<T>` in the plugin interface definitions represent the configuration class each specific plugin should receive via the Magpie configuration file.

 ### Intermediate Plugins
 Intermediate plugins are optional logic that can perform a variety of tasks including schema transforms, filtering, or enhancement tasks on data